For anyone wondering where Jugg of @juggandzigzag got her name and her origin story, here is the tale of the Pointer Sisters.

 Knowing many of these infant kittens are commonly euthanized due to needing round-the-clock care and lack of available fosters able to do so, it becomes impossible to say “no” when you have the means and time to help them.

-Chris rushed to pick up the rescued kittens from St. Francis Society Animal Rescue, while Jessica readied the master bathroom, transforming it into the kitten nursery.
+Chris rushed to pick up the rescued kittens from a local organization while Jessica readied the master bathroom, transforming it into the kitten nursery.
 Nearby, Cole and Marmalade cautiously eye’d the movements taking place in their favorite bathroom.
 The famous brothers would be kept separate from the fosters.
 With unknown medical statuses of the young kittens and Marmalade’s FIV, the first priority was to avoid exposing Cole and Marm to anything.

 Jessica pulled two filthy kittens from the carrier, eyes partially crusted shut and fleas covering their bodies.
 The fur-babies were not shy about letting everyone hear their powerful cries.